Brazilian Workers' Confederation: First phase (1908-1909)

 The Brazilian Workers' Confederation (Confederação Operária Brasileira, COB) began its activities in Rio de Janeiro in March 1908, two years after the first Brazilian Workers' Congress.
 According to its constitution, COB started to publish in Rio the journal A Voz do Trabalhador, whose first number appeared at the beginning of the year.
 During its first years of existence, COB united about 50 unions overall, with the main support bases of the Confederation being organized in the Workers' Federation of Rio de Janeiro (FORJ), in the Workers' Federation of São Paulo (FOSP), in the Workers' Federation of Rio Grande do Sul (FORGS) and in the Bahia Socialist Federation (FSB).

 The first phase of the COB lasted until December 1909, when the twenty-first number of A Voz do Trabalhador came out, which then closed the doors.
-During this period, it presented news from the Confederation and the federated associations, of its meetings, assemblies and strikes; denounced exploitation and working conditions in factories and other workplaces; encouraged the fight for the eight-hour day, also organizing advertising rallies for this purpose. were also held rallies against the Gordo Adolfo Law and the expulsion of immigrants and against a proposed war between Brazil and the Argentina.
+During this period, it presented news from the Confederation and the federated associations, of its meetings, assemblies and strikes; denounced exploitation and working conditions in factories and other workplaces; encouraged the fight for the eight-hour day, also organizing advertising rallies for this purpose. were also held rallies against the Adolfo Gordo Law and the expulsion of immigrants and against a possible war between Brazil and Argentina.
 COB also organized rallies protesting against the Spanish Government's execution of the anarchist pedagogue Francesc Ferrer.
 During the years 1910, 1911 and part of 1912, COB and the working federations did not have great performance.